lillieharlow/Assignment-2-Custom-Software-Application/testing_report.md

 TDD makes sure every feature is tested from the start and helps catch bugs early.
 I will try this approach in future projects to improve my workflow.

-A simple TDD example: say I wanted a method to return the task title in uppercase.
+A practical TDD example: adding a method to return the task title in uppercase.

+**User Story:**
+- As a user, I want to see my task titles in uppercase for emphasis or when I need to quickly scan my list, so that important tasks stand out.

+Here’s how I could use TDD to add this feature:

-1. **Write the test first:**
+1. **Write the test first (it will fail):**
 ```python
 def test_title_upper(self):
     task = Task("Supermarket Shopping")